 A small number of deaths have to be reported to the coroner before they can be registered.
 This is before the document allowing the funeral to go ahead can be issued.
 The registrar will report the following deaths to the coroner, if they have not already been reported:

 - where there is no doctor who can issue a medical certificate of cause of death;

 - where the deceased was not seen by the doctor issuing the medical certificate after death nor within 14 days before death;

 - where the cause of death is unknown;

 - where the cause of death is believed to be unnatural or suspicious;

 - where the death occurred during an operation or before recovery from an anaesthetic;

 - where the death is due to industrial disease or industrial poisoning.

-Once a death has been reported to the coroner, the registrar cannot go ahead with the registration until the coroner has decided whether any further investigation into the death is necessary, and issued any relevant paperwork.
-In the vast majority of cases no further investigation is necessary and the death can be registered with the registrar.
+Note: If a death is reported to the coroner, the registrar must wait to register the death.
+The coroner will decided if further investigation into the death is necessary and issue any relevant paperwork.
+In cases, no further investigation is necessary and the death can be registered with the registrar.